Wake Forest Demon Deacons women's basketball

 The Wake Forest Demon Deacons women's basketball team represents Wake Forest in women's basketball.
 The school competes in the Atlantic Coast Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Demon Deacons play home basketball games at Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina.

-Season-by-season record
+Year by year record

-The Demon Deacons have a 704–912 all-time record through the 2024–25 season.
+The Demon Deacons have a 718–930 all-time record through the 2025–26 season.
 They have two appearances in the NCAA Tournament (1988 & 2021), and an overall record of 1–2.